Help & FAQ

 Q- I have special dietary requirements, what do I do?

-We do cater for vegetarians and vegans.
-However, any other special requirements will be your responsibility.
+We do cater for any other non-flexible dietary requirements (coeliac, allergies, etc.).
+However, any other requirements will be your responsibility.
 Please, make sure you bring whatever you need.

 Q- How far is the nearest shop to The Actors Space?